Tradandan/cndan/README-wp-full-control.md

 ## Notes
 - This script will install WordPress with a local MySQL database and phpMyAdmin.
 - It is ideal for testing and development environments.
+- For production use, ensure proper security configurations are applied to the instance and database.